Why was Hands Across Canberra formed?

 We exist to support, build capacity and empower the 160 local charities and community organisations associated with us to enhance their ability to support Canberra’s most vulnerable people.
 We are deeply familiar with their need and opportunities because we work with them on a regular basis.
 We focus on creating sustainable organisations and we build relationships between charities and community organisations, with the community at large as well as with Government.

 Isn't Canberra fairly wealthy?
 Why do we need to donate locally?

-While Canberra is a relatively well-off community, however there are many individuals and families in our community who have a real need.
+While Canberra is a relatively well-off community, there are many individuals and families in our city who have a real need.
 The statistics are very alarming.
 Learn more here.